-BCE Global, a Bell Canada company, offers the high-performance network connectivity needed with Bell’s extensive Canadian network and Points of Presence (PoP) throughout the U.S. to help create the dedicated pathways needed into Canada.
-By leveraging BCE Global’s dense network assets, companies can realize the benefits of operating a proprietary content distribution network (CDN) without the burden of heavy capital expenditures.
+BCE Global – USA, offers the high-performance network connectivity needed with Bell’s extensive Canadian network and Points of Presence (PoP) throughout the U.S. to help create the dedicated pathways needed into Canada.
+By leveraging BCE Global – USA’s dense network assets, companies can realize the benefits of operating a proprietary content distribution network (CDN) without the burden of heavy capital expenditures.

-As a Bell Canada company, the largest communications company in Canada, BCE Global’s fiber network spans over 165,000 miles and is more than just diverse – it is triverse.
+With access to the largest communications company in Canada, BCE Global – USA’s fiber network spans over 165,000 miles and is more than just diverse – it is triverse.
 That means three routes running from coast-to-coast, two of which remain 100% within Canada to help cloud providers meet their customers’ data security requirements.
 This high level of redundancy can give U.S. cloud providers the peace of mind to know that no matter what happens on one route, two alternates are available to support mission-critical operations.
 Additional resiliency is achieved in metros across the country as well with triverse regional rings.
-For a more complete view of BCE Global’s extensive reach throughout Canada and into the U.S., view BCE Global’s network coverage map.
+For a more complete view of BCE Global – USA’s extensive reach throughout Canada and into the U.S., view BCE Global – USA’s network coverage map.

-BCE Global’s network includes interconnection points and other critical infrastructure in multiple data centers across Canada and the U.S., which gives the local, direct access needed to enter the Canadian market and connect with your desired end-users.
-From data, broadband, IP and voice services, BCE Global has a broad portfolio of products to help your business.
-With in-depth market knowledge, BCE Global can create solutions specifically designed for you.
+BCE Global – USA’s network includes interconnection points and other critical infrastructure in multiple data centers across Canada and the U.S., which gives the local, direct access needed to enter the Canadian market and connect with your desired end-users.
+From data, broadband, IP and voice services, BCE Global – USA has a broad portfolio of products to help your business.
+With in-depth market knowledge, BCE Global – USA can create solutions specifically designed for you.

-So, if high-quality service, performance and availability matter to you, BCE Global has you covered.
+So, if high-quality service, performance and availability matter to you, BCE Global – USA has you covered.